OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:17

-For the law was given through Moses; grace and truth came through Jesus Christ.
+For just as the law was delivered through Moses; grace and truth were delivered through Jesus Christ.

 ## John 1:18